metalogic-software/gomon/README.md

 This is one of the first programs I wrote in Go.
 At the time - 2011 - that was pre-Go 1.0.
-It has compiled under each subsequent release, now at 1.5.1 without modification.
+It has compiled under each subsequent release, now at 1.6.2 without modification.
 At least in my case Go has more than lived up to its "compatibility promise."

 I chose this problem to work on since it gave me an opportunity to play with goroutines, channels, interfaces and even HTML templates.
+I'm in the process of migrating the Go template stuff to ReactJS - frontend is not my forte so it will be more than a bit clunky.
 Perhaps not all was strictly necessary, but it was a good learning exercise.

 ## Building

 ```
 % go get github.com/rmorriso/gomon
-% make gomon
+% make all
 ```

-Note that the build is configured to produce a fully static binary for inclusion in a bare Docker container (scratch or busybox).
+Note that the build is configured to produce fully static binaries for inclusion in a minimal Docker container (alpine:latest).

 ## Running